Rollplay is a series of live Tabletop RPG

 - Took a Level in Badass: In Week 20 Neal decides to change the rules on Sneak Attacks, which turns Abigael into a deadly fighter, provided she can get behind the enemy.

-- True Companions: This is the driving force behind the party.
+- This is the driving force behind the party.
 Right or wrong, they have each other.
 Heart breaking when Tudagub dies saving his friends.
 Even worse after Bregor's death.
 The party does not take it well, especially Azril.

 - Unfriendly Fire: The group kills Banon in week 23 when he attempts to steal and use a powerful item for himself.